 The Audit Committee prepares the Board of Directors' work on matters involving risk assessments, internal control, internal audit, accounting, financial reporting and audits.
-The Committee's work aims to ensure compliance with the adopted principles for financial reporting and internal control and that the Company's relationship with its auditors is appropriate for the purpose.
+The work of the committee aims to ensure compliance with the adopted principles for financial reporting and internal control and that the Company's relationship with its auditors is appropriate for the purpose.